 Maximum Persons Permitted

-If there is a limitation to the number of people per floor or per space this will be listed.
-For example a theater or restaurant would list the maximum number of people allowed.
+The maximum persons will be listed if there is a limitation to the number of people per floor or space.
+For example, a theater or restaurant would list the maximum number of people allowed.

 Live Load